Office of Assessment

 Trends in International Mathematics and Science Study (TIMSS)

 TIMSS complements what we learn from national assessments, such as NAEP, by identifying the strengths and weaknesses of student performance relative to students around the world.
-For the first time, Florida is participating in TIMSS to receive state-level results that can be compared to those of the United States and all the other participating countries.
-Florida’s sample size will be at least 80 graede 4 schools and 60 grade 8 schools.
-The TIMSS report will be released in December 2012.
-Examples of released TIMSS test items can be viewed at http://nces.ed.gov/timss/educators.asp.
-The framework on which the assessment is based can be found at http://timssandpirls.bc.edu/timss2011/frameworks.html.
+In Spring 2011, for the first time, Florida participated in TIMSS on the state-level.
+The TIMSS report and press release were released in December 2012.
+Examples of released TIMSS test items and the framework on which the assessment is based are available.

-TIMSS is designed to provide valid and reliable measures of U.S. students’ performance in the aggregate and for major subpopulations, as well as over time.
+TIMSS is designed to provide valid and reliable measures of the performance of the students in the United States in the aggregate and for major subpopulations, as well as over time.
 Unlike NAEP, where a student receives questions in only one subject area, TIMSS booklets include both mathematics and science items.
 Similar to NAEP, TIMSS includes student, teacher, and school questionnaires.
 At grade 4, TIMSS samples intact classrooms, usually the one in which students spend the most time.
 At grade 8, the students are sampled in intact mathematics classrooms.
 TIMSS offers compensation and incentives to participating schools:

 - Schools receive $200 compensation